gkontogiannhs/mdds/README.md

 result = kdtree.range_search(query)
 print(result) # [[1, 2], [3, 4]]
 ```

-### Technical Summary
-The KD-Tree is implemented using a recursive divide-and-conquer approach.
-The data structure consists of a set of nodes, each of which represents a region
-of K-dimensional space.
-The space is partitioned recursively by splitting along the median value of the data along one of the K dimensions.
-The result is a balanced binary search tree, where the nodes are ordered based on the values along one of the dimensions.

-A range search is performed by traversing the tree and checking if the current node's value falls within the query range.
-If it does, the node is added to the list of matches.
-If the query range intersects the region represented by the current node,
-the search continues in both the left and right subtrees.
-If the value at the current node is outside the query range,
-the search continues in only one of the subtrees, depending on which side of the range the value falls.

 ## R-Tree Implementation
 This is an implementation of an R-Tree, a spatial index data structure used to efficiently search and query 2D data sets.